 ❖ Data policies which stipulate how we keep confidential information secure.

-As a school, we have chosen the Purple Mash Computing Scheme of Work from Reception to Year 4.
+As a school, we have chosen the Kapow Computing Scheme of Work from Reception to Year 4.
 The scheme of work supports our teachers in delivering fun and engaging lessons which help to raise standards and allow all pupils to achieve to their full potential.
-We are confident that the scheme of work more than adequately meets the requirements for the National Curriculum for Computing and the Understanding the World – Technology section of the Early Years curriculum.
-The scheme of work ensures each Year’s teaching builds upon the last with clear progression in skills, knowledge and vocabulary.
+This scheme of work allows children to experience a range of applications and programs that they are likely to encounter in their adult working life.
+We are confident that the scheme of work more than adequately meets the requirements for the National Curriculum for Computing.
+The scheme of work ensures each Year’s teaching builds upon the last with clear progression in skills, knowledge and vocabulary in the different areas of Computing: Digital Literacy, Information Technology and Computer Science.
 It provides flexibility and strong cross curricular links as well as excellent supporting material for less confident teachers.

-The Purple Mash computing curriculum for Key Stage 1 is taught weekly in small groups and whole class teaching using the Year 1 and 2 planning.
+The Computing curriculum for Key Stage 1 is taught weekly in small groups for Year 1 and whole class teaching for Year 2 using the Kapow planning.

-As children move into Key Stage 2, the Purple Mash computing curriculum is taught to a full class.
+As children move into Key Stage 2, the Computing curriculum is taught to a full class.
 These sessions are weekly and last approximately one hour.
 There is a rolling programme in place for Years 3 and 4.
 This ensures that pupils have access to the full curriculum within the mixed-age group structure of our class.

-Every child in Reception – Year 4 uses a class login for the laptops and has a personal login for Purple Mash.
+Every child in Reception – Year 4 uses a class login for the laptops.
 They also have access to their own private folder on the school’s computer drive in order to independently save their work and edit it on another device if necessary.

 Children will also use computing in a number of other subjects (English, maths, science, history/geography, music) in a number of ways including: to type, create posters, create musical compositions, research topics and use photo editing software (KS2).

-Assessments are made at the end of each unit using a task set by the teacher and these contribute to a summative assessment at the end of the year using assessment documents within the Purple Mash scheme.
+Assessments are made at the end of each unit using a task set by the teacher, as well as an end of unit quiz that the children take part in.
+These contribute to a summative assessment at the end of the year using assessment documents within the Kapow scheme.

 Computing has a positive impact across the whole school.
 There is a clear progression of knowledge and skills which are assessed at the end of each unit.
+Children understand why they are learning to use different computers, different programs and how they can be accessed safely.
+Children are also aware that computers and devices can be used as a creative tool, rather than simply a tool to assist with adult working life.
 Children in Key Stage 1 develop confidence and experience using different programs and platforms, enabling them to use computing software much more independently in Key Stage 2.

-The impact of the curriculum will be reviewed at the end of the year through observations and assessments of pupils’ learning and through pupil discussions about their learning
+The impact of the curriculum will be reviewed at the end of the year through observations and assessments of pupils’ learning and through pupil discussions about their learning.
+As a school, we will compare how the children's knowledge of computers and computer systems develops from each key stage and how previous learning supports new knowledge.